Aleo-DevRel-Ambas/zero-to-zk/src/learn/overview/core-architecture.md

 # Core Architecture

 Aleo is focused on permissionless private programmability, this means the ability for anyone to codify any logic onto the Aleo blockchain wihtout asking for anyone's permission.
-Given the off chain execution environment explained in the zkCloud section and that state can be encrypted on chain then anyone can then execute this logic in a privacy preserving manner.
+By utilising the off chain execution environment [SnarkVM](../zkcloud/snarkvm.md) and encryption then anyone can then execute this logic in a privacy preserving manner and broadcast it to the Aleo network.
+For detailed information, check the [zkCloud](../zkcloud/README.md) section.

 ## What makes Aleo permissionless, private and programmable ?